zeynalzeynalov/space-game/README.md

 When ship tries to pass boundary lines of zone, current single move instruction will be ignored and next instructions will be performed respectively.

 #### Running application:
 Input file name should be supplied as argument (args[0]) to the application.
-When filename is missing, then default input file "sampleInputDefault" will be used.
+When filename is missing, then default input file `sampleInputDefault` will be used.

 Java:
 	`JavaSE-1.8`